fw262/TAR-scRNA-seq/README.md

 7. [Samtools](http://www.htslib.org/)

 ## Procedure
-### Download required software.
+### 1. Download required software.

 Please ensure to include all required software before starting.

-### Downlaod Snakefile, config.yaml, and the scripts folder.
+### 2. Download Snakefile, config.yaml, and the scripts folder.

 Please download all of the files in this repository including the scripts folder.

-### Move or create a symbolic link to fastq files inthe same directory.
+### 3. Move or create a symbolic link to fastq files inthe same directory.

 Please move all your fastq sequencing files to one data directory.
 Please ensure the sequence files end in "{sample}\_R1.fastq.gz" and "{sample}\_R2.fastq.gz" in your data directory.
 You can also create a symbolic link of your sequence files into a data directory.

-### Edit the config.yaml file as needed for your experiment.
+### 4. Edit the config.yaml file as needed for your experiment.

 Please change the variable names in the config.yaml as required for your analysis.
 This includes the following changes:
 - **Samples**: Samples prefix (before the \_R1.fastq.gz)